werner-scholtz/kalender/README.md

     (WeekNumber)

-4. DaySeprator - This widget is displayed between days in the calendar.
+4. DaySeparator - This widget is displayed between days in the calendar.

     <img src="https://raw.githubusercontent.com/werner-scholtz/kalender/main/readme_assets/day_seperator.png" width="75%" height="75%"/>

-    (DaySeprator)
+    (DaySeparator)

-5. Hourlines - This widget is displayes the hourlines in the calendar.
+5. HourLines - This widget is displays the hour lines in the calendar.

     <img src="https://raw.githubusercontent.com/werner-scholtz/kalender/main/readme_assets/hourlines.png" width="75%" height="75%"/>

-    (Hourlines)
+    (HourLines)

 6. Timeline - This widget is displayed on the left side of the calendar to show the time.